 By most measures, the researcher’s district is a high-performing school district.
 Most students arrive each day ready to learn.
 A dedicated staff of licensed instructional leaders and non-instructional support personnel allows students to meet or exceed nearly all accountability measures from annual assessments on the MCAS (2019 Official Accountability Report, 2019).
 The district has a cumulative criterion-referenced target percentage of 84% (2019 Official Accountability Report, 2019) on overall progress toward student growth targets, including English language arts and mathematics achievement indicators.
 This target percentage signifies how well the district performs compared to other districts across Massachusetts.
 The district schools have met or exceeded their student growth targets better than 84% of Massachusetts communities.
 However, accountability trends decline for the high-needs subgroup, which includes economically disadvantaged students.

 When examining an entire body of student achievement, the district considers other internal assessments and measures, such as the diagnostic mathematics assessment, grade-level writing assessments, and results from an adaptive literacy program.
 However, the MCAS assessment is the most relevant, norm-referenced data set in the student academic profile, impacting curriculum and intervention adjustments (See Table 1.).
-As a sampling of educational trends, for the Mathematics MCAS Assessment (Grades 3-8), for all non-economically disadvantaged students, 66% met or exceed expectations for 2018.
+As a sampling of educational trends, for the Mathematics MCAS Assessment (Grades 3-8), for all non-economically disadvantaged students, 66% met or exceeded expectations for 2018.
 In contrast, 47% of economically disadvantaged students meet or exceed the Mathematics MCAS assessment.
 For 2019, on the Mathematics MCAS Assessment (Grades 3-8), all non-economically disadvantaged students increased to 68%, while only 38% of economically disadvantaged students met or exceeded expectations.
 Therefore, it is essential to consider similar downward trends in ELA MCAS and declines in the Science MCAS achievement results.

 Table 1.
 Mathematics MCAS Assessment Data: All Students and Economically Disadvantaged